The best historic houses to visit near London

 Looking for the perfect day trip?
 We've compiled a list of the loveliest historic houses to visit near London

-Charterhouse recently re-opened its doors to the public for the first time since 1348.
-Visitors are now allowed inside this newly renovated museum dedicated to telling the central London house's many, many stories.
+Charterhouse re-opened its doors to the public in 2017 for the first time since 1348.
+Visitors are now allowed inside this renovated museum dedicated to telling the central London house's many, many stories.
 Formerly a monastery, then Tudor mansion, then a school (now moved to its present Surrey location), it's now an almshouse for 40 residents and a period drama director's dream.

 Located in central London